guraeru/Art-Learning-XP-System/README.md

 ## Support

-For issues or questions, please refer to the project structure and inline code documentation.
+For setup issues or questions, refer to:
+1. Backend setup: See Backend Setup section
+2. Frontend setup: See Frontend Setup section
+3. API integration: See API Endpoints section
+4. Database: Automatically initialized on first run